 On March 5 communities around the world will gather to write applications, liberate data, create visualisations, and publish analyses using open data.
 Coined “Open Data Day,” this global movement shows support of and encourages the expansion of open data.

 Open data remains a critical talking point in the Markets for Good community, and we are pleased to share with you five articles published through Markets For Good that highlight the international importance of open data.

-On May 9th, President Obama signed the U.S. Digital Accountability and Transparency Act, or DATA Act.
-The new law is a bold bid to transform the U.S. federal government’s spending information, in all its complexity, from disconnected documents into open data.
-Today, we present what it says, how it passed, and why it matters.
-Read more.
+Published 5/20/14.
+On May 9th, President Obama signed the US Digital Accountability and Transparency Act, or DATA Act.
+The new law is a bold bid to transform US Federal Government spending information, in all its complexity, from disconnected documents into open data.
+Hudson Hollister, Founder and Principal of HData, presents what it says, how it passed, and why it matters.

+Published 8/14/13.
 We know (intellectually) not to rely on magical solutions to drive our work.
 In practice, however, we sometimes fall into the trap of unwitting, magical assumptions.
 The reality is that underlying any amazing feat we might accomplish, you can bet on solid infrastructure, process and groundwork to account for it.
-Andy Isaacson, Forward Deployed Engineer at Palantir Technologies, takes us there – to the heart of responsibly making data usable …and useful for people.
-Read more.
+Andy Isaacson, Forward Deployed Engineer at Palantir Technologies, takes us to the heart of responsibly making data usable and useful for people.

-To learn more about Open Data Day or to find an event near you, visit the International Open Data Day Hackathon website.
+To learn more about Open Data Day and or find an event near you, visit the International Open Data Day Hackathon website.